MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 The following fixes were delivered in version 2.11.53.0 of the Azure Information Protection unified labeling client and scanner:

+- The [AIP Viewer app](clientv2-view-use-files.md) now supports opening files without a labeling policy, to support protection-only scenarios.

+- Fixed issues where audit logs for [discovery](../audit-logs.md#discover-audit-logs) and [new label](../audit-logs.md#new-label-audit-logs) events aren't sent from Outlook.

 - Added support for removing a protected label when the [File API engine](/information-protection/develop/concept-profile-engine-file-engine-cpp) isn't loaded in Outlook. <!-- when might this occur? when should the regular user be concerned about it? -->

 - Fixed issues for mandatory labeling functionality when opening protected PowerPoint files with [Track and Revoke](track-and-revoke-admin.md) enabled. <!-- and async?>

-- Fixed issues for opening protected files with inactive labels with the File Explorer and the [AIP Viewer app](clientv2-view-use-files.md).

 - The [PowerPointRemoveAllShapesByShapeName](clientv2-admin-guide-customizations.md#remove-all-shapes-of-a-specific-shape-name) advanced setting no longer requires that you also define the [ExternalContentMarkingToRemove](clientv2-admin-guide-customizations.md#how-to-configure-externalcontentmarkingtoremove) setting.
-Now you can define PowerPointRemoveAllShapesByShapeName on its own.
+Now you can define the **PowerPointRemoveAllShapesByShapeName** advanced setting on its own.

 - Fixed an issue where an empty option would appear on [customized Outlook popup messages](clientv2-admin-guide-customizations.md#customize-outlook-popup-messages) when only two options for the user to select were configured for the popup message.

-- The AIP viewer app now supports opening files without a labeling policy, to support protection-only scenarios.

-- Fixed issues where audit logs for [discovery](../audit-logs.md#discover-audit-logs) and [new label](../audit-logs.md#new-label-audit-logs) events aren't sent from Outlook.

 - Fixes to prevent [PowerShell](clientv2-admin-guide-powershell.md) from behaving unexpectedly in client versions after 2.8.x.

 - Fixes to ensure that a [justification prompt](clientv2-admin-guide-customizations.md#customize-justification-prompt-texts-for-modified-labels) appears in Outlook, when a user downgrades a classification label for the second time in the same Outlook session.

+- Fixed issues for opening protected **.jt** files in the [AIP Viewer app](clientv2-view-use-files.md).
+.
+- Fixed issues for opening protected files with inactive labels with the File Explorer and the [AIP Viewer app](clientv2-view-use-files.md).

+- Size limits for protecting and decrypting files using the File Explorer and PowerShell are now updated.
+For more information, see [Supported file sizes for the File Explorer and PowerShell](clientv2-admin-guide-file-types.md#supported-file-sizes-for-the-file-explorer-and-powershell).

 ## Version 2.10.46.0 for co-authoring (Public preview)